EgorDudyrev/caspailleur/README.md

 | 2              | {fruit, form_is_round}   | color_is_yellow | 2       |
 | 3              | {fruit, color_is_yellow} | form_is_round   | 2       |

-_Unit_base_ parameter makes the function return single attributes as conclusion (and not subset of attributes).
-_Canonical_ basis is the basis containing _the smallest number_ of implications.
-Although the premises of Canonical basis are longer than the premises of Canonical Direct basis.
-You can get more information about the two bases in the docstring of `mine_implications` function.

 ### Mining descriptions